-Urban Living Pilot – Newcastle and Gateshead City Region
+Urban Living Partnership – Newcastle and Gateshead City Region

 Urban Living Project – Newcastle and Gateshead City Region aims to strengthen understanding of the complex and interdependent challenges confronting the region.
 Through the creation of a multi-stakeholder Newcastle City Futures Unit, bringing together government, industry, academia and civil society, it will explore a range of emerging issues including ageing, sustainability and social renewal.